 The hacker may get access through your IP address or a plugin on your site.
+For this reason one needs to be very careful what plugins the download to their website.

 It is just like it sounds.
 A hacker uses bait to lure you into giving them information.
 You access your website on your computer, right?
 Anyone who can get access to your computer can get access to all of your login and passwords — logins that connect to your AdSense, Amazon Associates, and the email addresses of your followers.
 You get the picture.
 A hacker can access any part of your website through a phishing scam.